NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 #### Pros
 * Accurate Snapshots: the states of remote objects are correct, since they come directly from the received server snapshots.
-* Lag-Compensation: you can have perfect server-authoritative hit-detection for clients since what the clients see is what actually happened, without mispredictions.
+* Lag Compensation: you can have perfect server-authoritative hit-detection using Lag Compensation for clients since what the clients see is what actually happened, without mispredictions.
 * Low CPU Overhead: since you only simulate the local player, CPU performance will be better.

 #### Cons